 Patrick M. Byrne, overstock.com

-Leslie H. Gelb, President Emeritus and Board Senior Fellow, Council on Foreign Relations
+Leslie H. Gelb, formerly at Council on Foreign Relations

 Robert S. Litwak, Woodrow Wilson International Center for Scholars